 Niacin is needed in the body to build coenzymes.
 Those are substances that are essential for certain enzyme reactions, like breaking down foods and boosting your energy metabolism.
 It is therefore important for all our body cells so they can obtain energy from the nutrients carbohydrates, fats, and proteins.
 In addition, niacin regulates the moisture content of our skin.
 It is also used for the formation of messenger substances in the brain.
 Animal and plant foods such as yeast, nuts, and milk contain this vitamin.

 Pantothenic acid also belongs to the B vitamins.
-Like niacin it is important for the energy metabolism.
+Like niacin, it is important for energy metabolism.
 Fatty acids, cell walls, cholesterol, hormones, antibodies, and blood need it to build themselves.
 It also promotes hair growth and keeps mucous membranes healthy.
 Pantothenic acid is found in almost all foods, but often only in small amounts.
-Yeast, liver, egg yolk, whole grain products, nuts and seeds contain a particularly high amount of pantothenic acid.
+Yeast, liver, egg yolk, whole grain products, nuts, and seeds contain a particularly high amount of pantothenic acid.
 The vitamin is very sensitive to heat.
 Hence, you should also eat foods rich in pantothenic acid that are not heated, like unroasted, natural nuts.

 Water-Soluble B Vitamins

 Some people still call vitamin B1 “Thiamine“.
 However, it plays an important role in carbohydrate metabolism as a coenzyme.
 It is a component of an enzyme that breaks down glucose.
 This then serves our body cells as a source of energy.
-Especially nerves, muscles and brain need glucose.
+Especially nerves, muscles, and the brain need glucose.
 So they depend on a sufficient supply of vitamin B1.
 Whole grain products, wheat germ, legumes, and pork fillet are particularly rich in this vitamin.

 Because of its yellow color, food producers often add vitamin B2 as a colorant.
 This vitamin is also important for the formation of coenzymes in energy metabolism.
 It is particularly important during pregnancy.
 This is due to its great importance for the growth and development of the embryo.
 This vitamin is contained mainly in dairy products, eggs, and meat.
 But also vegetables, especially green leafy vegetables, contain vitamin B2.
 It is heat-stable and sensitive to light.

-Vitamin B6 boosts metabolism
+Vitamin B6 Boosts Metabolism

 Vitamin B6 is also important for the formation of certain coenzymes, which are essential in energy metabolism, especially in protein metabolism.
 It is necessary to build muscles and for cell division.
 So it’s especially important to get enough Vitamin B6 during pregnancy.
 One can find it in almost all animal and plant foods.
 The best suppliers include bananas, nuts, meat, and yeast.
 Deficiency symptoms are rather rare in the industrialized nations since most foods already contain the vitamin.